jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 All this information relates to Virgin Media UK Broadband services.
 I am a Virgin Media Broadband customer myself.
 This in no way makes me more qualified, but I thought I'd just throw that out there.

+##

 ## Notable IPv6 events

-A summarised list of key IPv6 related events with Virgin Media.
+A summarised list of key public IPv6 related events with Virgin Media.

 * **March 2010**: [The IPv6 mega thread was born](https://community.virginmedia.com/t5/QuickStart-set-up-and/IPv6-support-on-Virgin-media/td-p/35748) on the Virgin Media Community Forums.
 The original thread asked a simple question, **"When will Virgin Media deploy IPv6?"** The answer: "When we are ready".
 Over 10 years later, Virgin Media still aren't ready...
 * **October 2014**: [First appearance and presentation](https://tv.theiet.org/?videoid=5899) at the [UK IPv6 council](https://www.ipv6.org.uk/).